GPioldi/SCARA-QR-Orientation/README.md

 Small project, big welcomes!
 Open an issue for proposals, or fork and submit a pull-request.
 Please follow **PEP-8 + black (line-length 88)**.

+> Enjoy building smarter SCARA pickers!

 ---

 ## 📝 License
 Released under the **MIT License** – see `LICENSE` for full text.

----

-> Made with ☕ and OpenCV – enjoy building smarter SCARA pickers!